gohugoio/hugo/content/hosting-and-deployment/hosting-on-github.md

 ### Putting it into a script

-To automate these steps, you can create a script _scripts/publish_to_ghpages.sh_ with the following contents:
+To automate these steps, you can create a script with the following contents:

+{{% input "publish_to_ghpages.sh" %}}
 ```sh
 #!/bin/sh